fredericBregier/TestInputStreamQuarkus/README.md

     - There is a huge difference in time between Quarkus and Netty on client side, which should not be
       - Difference is close to a factor of 10.
     - The memory is not affected

+To reproduce:
+- Change if necessary StaticValues size
+- In the unique test, Change if necessary the itération number
+- Runs the test